pelinquin/kissact/README.md

 ## Next

-I'm planning a slightly more complete version of KISSACT.
+The *beacon.py* is limited to contact tracing but with :
-Communications will be through sockets.
+- UDP sockets between phones to simulate BLE beacons
-- UDP socket between phones to simulate BLE beacons
+- a local HTTP server to simulate the backend
-- TCP socket between phone and server to simulate HTTP communication
+Test it !

 ____

 ## Contact

 laurent.fournier@adox.io